Our girl is notorious for not adhering to standard bed laying etiquette. She's just on another level....

-That same Uncle was also the one who got knocked over from a potato gun recoil.
+That same Uncle was also the one who got knocked over from a potato gun recoil years later.
 It was out on a frozen lake in northern Wisconsin and after the shot I looked back and there he was, all sprawled out in the snow.
-It was a glorious shot if you were wondering, which made it worth it.
+It was an all time shot, maybe a hundred yards, potato caught on fire.
+Incredible

 MICROBE AND GASOLINE

 I have an itchy scalp.
 I can’t stand it